-As a rough guide we suggest that each group member contributes US\$230 (in local currency equivalent) to a group tipping pool, around \$20 per person of this should go into a kitty for drivers, hotel porters and waiters (you can give this to your tour leader who will make sure it is distributed fairly).
+As a rough guide we suggest that each group member contributes US\$190 (in local currency equivalent) to a group tipping pool, around \$20per person of this should go into a kitty for drivers, hotel porters and waiters (you can give this to your tour leader who will make sure it is distributed fairly).

 Normally the trek staff (assistant guides, cook, ponymen etc...) are given their tips at the end of the trek.
-You will usually have two different trek crews during the Snowman Trek, one as far as Laya and another for the trek into Lunana.
-The tipping pool should be split fairly between the crews.
-Your Bhutanese tour leader will advise the group on an appropriate level of tipping for each crew and crew member.
+Your Bhutanese tour leader will advise the group on an appropriate level of tipping for each crew member.
 Most groups will mark the end of their trek by handing out the tips with a bit of a ceremony on the last evening.